eps0003/GatherBot/README.md

 3. Make a copy of `example.env`, name it `.env`, and fill in all fields
    **Note:** There should be no space between `=` and the value of each field (e.g. `PREFIX=!`)
 4. Move the bot's administrator role above all other Gather roles so the bot is able to manage them
+5. Type `npm install` to install the dependencies
-5. Run the bot by typing `npm start` in the base directory or by running `keepalive.sh`
+6. Run the bot by typing `npm start` in the base directory or by running `keepalive.sh`
    The console output should be similar to the following:
    ```
    Logged into Discord as Gather